 The assignment checklist will help you plan your schedule of work for this course.
 Check off items completed so that you can better monitor your progress.
 While you have six-months to complete your work, many will find a shorter time period convenient.
-Please email no more than 2 to 3 assignments at a time for comments.
+Complete no more than 2 to 3 assignments at a time for comments.
 Do NOT send further work until you receive comments from the instructor.
 Grades will be submitted once all assignments and the integration paper have been sent to instructor.
-If involved in a group, all work should be sent through the Group Leader.

-For Washington Clock Hours, Oregon Professional Development Units, or Continuing Education Units, please complete the first 7 assignments.
+For Washington Clock Hours, Oregon Professional Development Units, Continuing Education Credits or Pennsylvania ACT 48, please complete the first 7 assignments.